Dessert vs Desert

 |“My student used to live in California and he often went to the Mojave desert with his family.”|

 Keep reading for audio and video support with lots of REAL example sentences that you can start using in your own conversations right away.

 Dessert and Desert English pronunciation

 Pronunciation is a language skill that is not easy to get from a textbook.
-As a teacher and a native English speaker (Canadian), I don’t like to use the standard pronunciation symbols.
+Listening to and repeating natural English is the best way.
+As a teacher and a native English speaker (Canadian), I NEVER use the standard pronunciation symbols.

 dessert is a noun that means – sweet food eaten at the end of a meal

 - “I shouldn’t eat any more dinner.
 I want to save room for dessert.”

 The word dessert has two syllables.
 A syllable is a unit of sound that makes parts of a word.